 As a recitalist, Ms. Blatchford frequently programs music of the 20th and 21st centuries, and has been an invited guest at venues across the U.S., including Indiana University, University of Oregon, and Yale.
 In 2017-18, she will begin touring a new program of works for solo flute and electronics, including works by Dai Fujikura and Marcos Balter.

-Also at home in the traditional orchestra world, Ms. Blatchford has performed with the Oregon Symphony, the Memphis Symphony, the Civic Orchestra of Chicago, and the YOA Orchestra of the Americas.
-With YOA, she toured extensively throughout South America, the Caribbean, and mainland China, made an appearance at Carnegie Hall with Valery Gergiev, and recorded with Philip Glass.
+Also at home in the traditional orchestra world, Ms. Blatchford will serve as an interim flutist/piccolist of the Memphis Symphony during the 2017-18 season.
+She has performed with the Oregon Symphony, the Civic Orchestra of Chicago, and the YOA Orchestra of the Americas.
+With YOA, she toured extensively throughout South America, the Caribbean, and mainland China; made an appearance at Carnegie Hall with Valery Gergiev; and recorded with Philip Glass.

-A dedicated and inventive pedagogue, Ms. Blatchford has given master classes at New England Conservatory, San Francisco Conservatory, Williams College, Longy School of Music, and Skidmore College, among many others.
-She completed degrees in flute performance at the Oberlin Conservatory of Music and the San Francisco Conservatory.
+A devoted and energetic pedagogue, Ms. Blatchford works to instill versatile musicianship in her students, so that they can create sustainable and varied careers.
+She also coaches chamber music, and is creating new curricula to help students develop skills in music criticism and arts entrepreneurship.
+She has given master classes at New England Conservatory, San Francisco Conservatory, Williams College, Longy School of Music, and Skidmore College, among many others.
+She holds degrees in flute performance from the Oberlin Conservatory of Music and the San Francisco Conservatory.